A Compositional Framework for Passive Linear Networks: Circuits of linear resistors

 \begin{definition} The \define{extended power functional} $P\maps \R^N \to \R$ of a circuit is defined by

 \end{definition}

 The factor of $\frac{1}{2}$ is inserted to cancel the factor of 2 that appears when we differentiate this expression.
-We call $P$ the \emph{extended} power functional as we shall see that it is defined even on potentials that are not compatible with the three governing laws of electric circuits.
+We call $P$ the \emph{extended} power functional as it is defined even on potentials that are not compatible with the three governing laws of electric circuits.
 We shall later restrict the domain of this functional so that it is defined precisely on those potentials that \emph{are} compatible with the governing laws.
-Note that this functional does not depend on the directions chosen for the edges of the circuit.
+Note that $P$ does not depend on the directions chosen for the edges of the circuit.